Sachinacharya-Project/webserver/README.md

 ````powershell
     server --admin
 ````
-This open phpmyadmin.
+This opens phpmyadmin.
 cannot use this with --admin
 It opens PhpMyAdmin under the port and host found in settings.json in installed folder or The PORT and HOST passed with flag --port and --host previously.
 To Access and edit this file, --set can be use as a flag
 ````powershell
     server --set